Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 If your API fulfills these 3 criteria, perform the steps in the following section to add it to Monaco.

 ​
-## Recognize if an API is of legacy format
+## Recognize if an API is of single configuration format

-In addition to *easy-to-add* APIs, there are such APIs that comply to a *legacy* format:
+In addition to *easy-to-add* APIs, there are such APIs that comply to a *single configuration* format:

 * They implement the following HTTP methods.
-E.g., for configuration APIs that is:
+E.g. for configuration APIs that is:
   * `GET <my-environment>/api/config/v1/<my-config>` (get the config)
   * `PUT <my-environment>/api/config/v1/<my-config>` (change the config)

+Opposed to standard APIs that allow configuring multiple entities, these APIs manage a single, global configuration (within one environment).
+Therefore, only a single GET and PUT endpoint exists but no endpoints that would allow managing sub-resources (e.g. `../<my-config>/<id>`).

-> :warning: If your API does not fulfil any of the *easy-to-add* or *legacy* requirements, please open a ticket in Monaco's backlog to get implementation feedback from the maintainers.
+> :warning: If your API does not fulfil any of the *easy-to-add* or *single configuration* requirements, please open a ticket in Monaco's backlog to get implementation feedback from the maintainers.